 After checking the quality of the raw materials, what happens next?
 “Next comes the second processing phase: the mixing”.
 While he's speaking, Stroppiana takes us close to a machine: “This is the Banbury – he says. - It's like a huge kneading machine.
 Here the polymers are mixed with other materials like antioxidants, accelerants and additives.
 As you can see, we've got the “recipe” for making unbeatable tracks – he adds, smiling. – It's not enough just to have the raw materials; it takes know-how as well.
 We're able to calibrate the exact quantity of materials to make the right track for a specific place and a specific purpose.
 We can give the rubber unparalleled physical and mechanical properties.
 This is possible because we know every single processing phase inside out, and we always know precisely where to intervene”.

 The mixing is done in two steps: in the first, the materials are mixed together; during the second, accelerants are added.
 The mixture then passes through the rollers to make it even, and it's separated out into several sheets.
 “We take a sheet from each mixture (always the same sheet, for example the first or the second…).
 The sheets of the various mixtures are then grouped together to create the batch that will form the raw material of the track.
-A system organised in this way guarantees a track with no change in the colour tone”.
+A system organized in this way guarantees a track with no change in the color tone”.

 But what happens to the mixture obtained?
 We spoke of a “kneading machine” earlier on, so now it seems only natural to speak of “baking”.
 That's more or less what happens during the calendering phase (when the final shape of the track is defined).
 “In order to be ready, our track has to be vulcanised.
-This is the fourth phase: after the quality check, the mixing and the calendering, vulcanisation completes the process.
+This is the fourth phase: after the quality check, the mixing and the calendering, vulcanization completes the process.
 At this point we adjust the degree of elasticity which is fundamental for an athletics track” concludes Stroppiana.